Efficient Approximation of Quantum Channel Fidelity Exploiting Symmetry: Preliminaries

-In this section, we present the essential mathematical foundation for exploiting symmetries in a semidefinite program to represent the program effectively.
+In this subsection, we present the essential mathematical foundation for exploiting symmetries in a semidefinite program to represent the program effectively.
+Most of the concepts and notation in this section can be found in~\cite{litjens2017semidefinite,fawzi2022hierarchy}, but we include them here for self-containedness.
 For further information, readers interested in this topic can refer to references such as~\cite[Chapter 9]{Bachoc2012}.